How To Change a Registered Agent in Hawaii? (The Guide)

 - Enter New Agent Details: Fill in the new registered agent's name and contact details.

-- Review and Submit: Ensure all information is correct, then submit the annual report along with the required fee.
+- Review and Submit: Make sure everything looks correct, then submit the annual report along with the required fee.

 - Fees: The online annual report filing fee for LLCs, profit corporations, and LLPs in Hawaii is $12.50.